 But why don't kids go to sleep on time?
 For many kids, part of the problem is lighting: They get too little sunlight during the day, and too much artificial lighting at night.
 As a result, their "inner clocks" get out of sync with the natural, 24-hour day.
 Their circadian rhythms are out of whack.

 The cure?
-It's important to avoid artificial lighting at night.
+As I explain in another article, it's important to avoid artificial lighting at night, and stop using electronic devices an hour before bedtime.
 But researchers have shown that kids need daylight, too: A dose of bright morning light can help kids with chronic bedtime problems get back on track (van Mannen et al 2017).

 We've already noted that vitamin D levels have been linked with mental planning skills, and late bedtimes can contribute to attention problems.
 So exposure to bright light might boost mental performance by these indirect routes.